-Three Months E nded Mar rch 31,

-2015 2014

-Capitalized interest, beginning of period \$ 54,060 \$ 32,992

-Interest incurred 15,282 14,256

-Interest expensed (3,154) (2,713)

-Interest amortized to cost of home and land closings (9,345) (5,834)

-Capitalized interest, end of period (1) \$ 56,843 \$ 38,701
+Three Months Ended June 30, Six Months Ended June 30, 2015 2015 2014 2014 2014 2014 2014 2014 2014 2014 2014 2014 2014 2014 2014 2014 2014 2014 2014 2014 2014 2014 2014 2014 2014 2014 2014 2014 2014 2015 2014 Capitalized interest, beginning of period \$ 56,843 \$ 38,701 \$ 54,060 \$ 32,992 Interest incurred 16,526 14,382 31,808 28,638 Interest expensed (4,621) (1,396) (7,775) (4,109) Interest amortized to cost of home and land closings (9,878) (7,332) (19,223) (13,166) Capitalized interest, end of period (1) \$ 58,870 \$ 44,355 \$ 58,870 \$ 44,355

-(1) Approximately \$490,000 of the capitalized interest is related to our joint venture investments and is a component of "Investments in unconsolidated entities" in our consolidated balance sheet as of March 31, 2015 and December 31, 2014.
+(1) Approximately \$490,000 of the capitalized interest is related to our joint venture investments and is a component of Investments in unconsolidated entities in our consolidated balance sheet as of June 30, 2015 and December 31, 2014.

-NOTE 3 - VARIABLE INTEREST ENTITIES AND CONSOLIDATED REAL ESTATE NOT OWNED
+NOTE 3 -- VARIABLE INTEREST ENTITIES AND CONSOLIDATED REAL ESTATE NOT OWNED

-We enter into purchase and option agreements for land or lots as part of the normal course of business.
+In the normal course of business, we enter into purchase and option agreements for land or lots.
 These purchase and option agreements enable us to acquire properties at one or multiple future dates at pre-determined prices.
 We believe these acquisition structures reduce our financial risk associated with land acquisitions and holdings and allow us to better leverage our balance sheet.

 Based on the provisions of the relevant accounting guidance, we have concluded that when we enter into a purchase or option agreement to acquire land or lots from an entity, a variable interest entity, or "VIE", may be created.
 We evaluate all option and purchase agreements for land to determine whether they are a VIE.
-ASC 810, Consolidation, requires that for each VIE, we assess whether we are the primary beneficiary and, if we are, we consolidate the VIE in our financial statements and reflect such assets and liabilities as "Real estate not owned."
-The liabilities related to consolidated VIEs are excluded from our debt covenant calculations.
+ASC 810, Consolidation, requires that for each VIE, we assess whether we are the primary beneficiary and, if we are, we consolidate the VIE in our financial statements and reflect such assets and liabilities as Real estate not owned.
+The liabilities related to consolidated VIEs are generally excluded from our debt covenant calculations.

 In order to determine if we are the primary beneficiary, we must first assess whether we have the ability to control the activities of the VIE that most significantly impact its economic performance.
 Such activities include, but are not limited to, the ability to determine the budget and scope of land development work, if any; the ability to control financing decisions for the VIE; the ability to acquire additional land into the VIE or dispose of land in the VIE not under contract with Meritage; and the ability to change or amend the existing option contract with the VIE.
-If we are not determined to control such activities, we are not considered the primary beneficiary of the VIE.
-If we do have the ability to control such activities, we will continue our analysis by determining if we are also expected to absorb a potentially significant amount of the VIE's losses or, if no party absorbs the majority of such losses, if we will benefit from a potentially significant amount of the VIE's expected gains.
+If we are not determining if we are also expected to absorb a potentially significant amount of the VIE's losses or, if no party absorbs the majority of such losses, if we will benefit from a potentially significant amount of the VIE's expected gains.

 In substantially all cases, creditors of the entities with which we have option agreements have no recourse against us and the maximum exposure to loss in our option agreements is limited to non-refundable option deposits and any capitalized pre-acquisition costs.
-Often, we are at risk for items over budget related to land development on property we have under option if we are the land developer.
-In these cases, we have contracted to complete development at a fixed cost on behalf of the land owner and any budget savings or shortfalls are borne by us.
+Often, we are at risk for items over budget related to land development on property we have under option if we are the land developmer.
+In these cases, we have contracted to complete development at a fixed cost deemed to be in line with current marking pricing on behalf of the land owner and any budget savings or shortfalls are borne by us.
 Some of our option deposits may be refundable to us if certain contractual conditions are not performed by the party selling the lots.